What is a planning panel?

 Planning panels are administered by Planning Panels Victoria, located in the Department of Environment, Land, Water and Planning.

-Planning Panels Victoria consists of a Chief and six Senior Panel members.
+Planning Panels Victoria consists of a Chief and five Senior Panel members.
 We also have approximately sixty-five sessional panel members.
 Individual panels are drawn from a pool of full-time and sessional panel members.

 Sessional panel members provide expertise on planning, architecture, urban design, engineering, environment and social planning.
 Members are appointed to a panel as required, depending on the nature and complexity of the proposal being considered.
 Membership of the list of sessional panel members is reviewed regularly.